micado-scale/component-credential-manager/readme.md

 - test_script.rst : the Robot framework test script that can be used for automatic acceptance tests
 - lib :
   - LoginLibrary.py : the library that contains all API used in the test scripts
+- API documentation : Documentation for the whole source code

 __How to use Rest API:__